 encouraging and no one should be put down or criticized for

 asking questions or for making mistakes.
 There is no

 such thing as a stupid question!
 You are a

-member of this learning environment and, as such, you are
+member of this learning community and, as such, you are

 expected to encourage and to help each other to learn.
 Work together to make this

 class an enjoyable experience for everyone, both student and